terminalcloud/apps/docs/unindexed.md

 ## About Unindexed

-Unindexed is an experiment - prof of concept - software that will delete itself once it's indexed by Google.
+Unindexed is an experiment - proof of concept - software that will delete itself once it's indexed by Google.

 ---